lingualdev/i18n-check/README.md

     - two.json
     - three.json

-Define the `locales` folder as the directory to look for target files and pass `locales/en-US/` as the `base` option. `i18n-check` will try to collect all the files in the provided base directory and compare each one against the corresponding files in the target locales.
+Define the `locales` folder as the directory to look for target files and pass `locales/en-US/` as the `source` option. `i18n-check` will try to collect all the files in the provided source directory and compare each one against the corresponding files in the target locales.

 ```bash
 yarn i18n:check -t locales -s locales/en-US/